The Best Enduro Mountain Bikes of 2016

 But while both bikes roll over anything in your way, the Nomad isn't slowed down as drastically by obstacles or super steep pitches.
 "The thing's more like a tank," says one tester, "it just kinda goes where it wants to and you go along for the ride."
 And the suspension keeps the traction feeling supreme.
 But its cockpit feels too relaxed for long ascents.
 (It's hard to climb on a couch.)
 All-in-all, the easygoing attitude of the Santa Cruzbalanced the Specialized's agro speediness.

 Surprisingly the more nimble rides with upright cockpits rank the lowest in climbing, with the Ibis Mojo HD3 coming in at a 5 and the Pivot Mach 6 at a 4.
 It took a stopwatch to tell us we were going fast uphill on the Specialized and Santa Cruz, and it took one to tell us that our Ibis and Pivot times were slow.
 While they are both easier to move around than the longer wheelbased bikes, instead of busting over the rock steps, we wheelied over.
-Apparently this took longer.
+Apparently, this took longer.

 The Ibis and the Specialized vie for the top pedaling spot with the fastest acceleration.
 But the Ibis just doesn't hold speed like the Yeti, Santa Cruz, or Specialized, leaving it well behind in the speed trials.
-The Pivot doesn't maintain momentum either, and is as sluggish to start as the Yeti or Santa Cruz.
+The Pivot doesn't maintain momentum either and is as sluggish to start as the Yeti or Santa Cruz.

 Both bikes have direct, light steering that can tend toward twitchy in the rough, but the Ibis handles better.
-It's incredible fork can handle a rider's input without sacrificing precision steering and tracks your gaze, going anywhere you look.
+Its incredible fork can handle a rider's input without sacrificing precision steering and tracks your gaze, going anywhere you look.
 In contrast, the Pivot tends to tack when you're up on the bars, which is hard to avoid in such a cramped cockpit, especially in steep technical climbs.

-The Ibis has an excellent lock out for smooth sections.
+The Ibis has an excellent lockout for smooth sections.
 Its trail and open modes feel equally efficient pedaling while maintaining enough suspension to maintain traction, particularly with those fattier tires, which practically grabbed hold of the rocks to haul the bike up and over.
-The Pivot also has a great lockout and a strong pedaling platform, but it's trail and open modes let some pedal power slip through to the suspension.
+The Pivot also has a great lockout and a strong pedaling platform, but its trail and open modes let some pedal power slip through to the suspension.
 The back tire slipped out about as often as the Specialized.

 Our winning bikes didn't win corners; the Ibis and the Pivot did.
 Tying at a 8 of 10 the Ibis is outta hand and the Pivot practically a BMX.
 Their short wheelbases lend them a fast, snappy nature.
 Both whip-tail out of tight turns, scream through the longer, wider berms and hold it together through flat corners.
 The Ibis wins out on direct steering, with the rear wheel perfectly tracking the front.
 The Pivot has more play, owing to some flex in the rear wheel and a bit in the frame, which shoots it out of corners like a bow.
 While the Ibis has no traction problems, the Pivot's front Maxxis High Roller II tire skids as it transitioned to its side knobs.
 It's predictable enough to get past.
 Tthe Pivot's plush rear end is a little better in rougher corners, where neither of these bikes shine.

 Splitting the two cornering skill sets is the Specialized, ranking a 7.
 With the tires it was originally spec'd with we rank it at a 2 of 10.
-At that point it was impossible to trust coming into a corner.
+At that point, it was impossible to trust coming into a corner.
 So we switched them out and its sharp handling skills and nice balance came out to play.
 After that it swooped through the berms.
-It still only liked smooth tracks, could get twitchy through short turns, and for some reason we still didn't think of it as fun.
+It still only liked smooth tracks, could get twitchy through short turns, and for some reason, we still didn't think of it as fun.
 But the bike gets the job done.

 The Santa Cruz is a more versatile cornerer than the Yeti.
 You can throw it around in the tighter turns.
-It's really hard to throw the Yeti, at least the 29" Yeti SB5.5.
+It's tough to throw the Yeti, at least the 29" Yeti SB5.5.
 That earned the Santa Cruz a 6 of 10 to the Yeti's 5.
 Other than that, the two are similar.
 In tight/choppy turns you really have to toss the Santa Cruz into the corner to bounce back out.
 If you aren't aggressive, you have to slow down, which isn't a big deal if you aren't racing the clock, or your friends.
 And those pedal strikes are still an issue.
 In long banked berms you can really dig a pedal into the dirt if you time it wrong.

 The Santa Cruz crushes the fun factor, with every tester agreeing that it takes the top prize.
 We rank it as a 10 of 10.
 Why?
 An unshakable suspension, handle-it-all steering, handholding stability, flight-like jumps and explosive at speed — it has all of the things.
 As in, everything is more fun on this bike.